 The bright green berries of Indian gooseberry come with a whole pharmacy, containing eight times more vitamin C than orange and about 17 times more antioxidants than pomegranate.
-In addition, the plant contains iron and calcium, etc. micronutrients essential for the body to function.
+In addition, the plant contains iron, calcium, etc. micronutrients essential for the body to function.

 Due to this rich taste potential, it acts as a balancer for a very wide range of health problems.
 According to the teachings of Tibetan medicine, Amla relieves abdominal pain, menstrual disorders and other gynecological imbalances.
 Oriental medicine also knows Amla as a blood heat reducer, cleansing bad blood and balancing disturbed heat disorders (‘khrugs tshad’) and excessive heat in vital organs.